KArbeRes/MagentaA11yV2/public/content/documentation/web/component/toast-snackbar.md

 1. Keyboard for mobile & desktop

-   - WHEN I use use features that trigger the toast I SEE the toast (BUT focus DOES NOT transfer automatically when the alert appears)
+   - WHEN I use features that trigger the toast I SEE the toast (BUT focus DOES NOT transfer automatically when the alert appears)

 2. Desktop screenreader

    - WHEN I use a desktop screenreader (NVDA, JAWS, VoiceOver) AND
-   - I use use features that trigger the toast
+   - I use features that trigger the toast
       - I HEAR the toast is read when it appears (BUT focus DOES NOT transfer automatically when the toast appears)
       - I HEAR it identifies itself as an alert or status when it appears
       - I HEAR if it is possible to close the toast, focus then returns to a logical place in the page